klaudiosinani/hyper-star-wars/readme.md

 Once you have installed `hyper-star-wars`, it's time to set your favorite theme!

-Go to your `~/.hyper.js` and add the `StarWarsTheme` settings object below the `colors` object, and define there your theme of choice!
+Go to your `~/.hyper.js` and add the `StarWarsTheme` settings object below the `colors` object, and define there your theme of choice.

-Here is a quick example, where we choose the `yoda` theme, with the `lightsaber` mode activated and a colorful window header!
+Here is a quick example, where we choose the `yoda` theme, with the `lightsaber` mode activated and a colorful window header.

 ```js
 config: {